Transparent dark purple Insurte logo

 US citizens do not need a visa for Croatia for visits under 90 days, as long as they are for leisure or visiting.

-For visits that exceed 90 days, US citizens must apply for a long-stay Croatia visa.
+To stay longer than 90 days, US citizens must apply for a long-stay Croatia visa.
 There are many types of long-stay Croatia visas depending on the purpose of your trip.
+You may see them referred to as national visas or Type D visas.

 Who doesn’t need a visa to visit Croatia?